PE & Sport

 Year 6 students, towards the end of the academic year, are to take a survey to see which children cannot swim the required 25m.
 These children will be offered additional swimming instruction if pools are available.

-Each year St Francis has entered the Swindon School Swimming competition organised by Fortius.
+In recent years St Francis has entered the Swindon School Swimming competition organised by FortiusPE.